Sparsity-driven weighted ensemble classifier: Experimental results

-Approximated convex-relaxed Equation~\ref{eq-cost-function-after-taylor-new-regularization-term-matrix-vector-form} and non-convex Equation~\ref{eq-cost-function-transformed} are close to each other due to $(w-\hat{w})^2$ term and employed iterative approach for minimization.
-These results show success of the proposed approximations.

-\section{Experimental Results}
+\section{Experimental results}

-To evaluate performance, SDWEC has been compared with following algorithms on well-known UCI datasets and NSL-KDD dataset \cite{Tavallaee2009detailed}: Single tree classifier (C4.5), bagging \cite{Breiman1996Bagging}, WMV \cite{Kuncheva2005Combining}, and state-of-the-art ensemble QFWEC \cite{Mao2015Weighted}.
-In all ensemble methods, 200 base classifiers (C4.5) are used.
+The performance of SDWEC has been tested on 11 datasets; 10 UCI datasets and NSL-KDD \cite{Oezguer2016Review}.
+NSL-KDD is a popular database for intrusion detection \cite{Albayati2015Analysis,Hussain2016two,Oezguer2016Review}.
+In all ensemble methods, 200 base decision tree classifiers, Classification And Regression Trees (CART) \cite{Breiman1984} are used.
+SDWEC has been compared with the following algorithms : Single decision tree classifier (CART) \cite{Breiman1984}, bagging \cite{Breiman1996Bagging}, WMV \cite{Kuncheva2005Combining}, and state-of-the-art ensemble QFWEC \cite{Mao2015Weighted}.
 Each dataset is divided to training (80\%), validation (10\%), and testing (10\%) datasets.
 This process has been repeated 10 times for cross validation.
-Mean values have been used as results in Table~\ref{table-comparison}.
-QFWEC accuracy values in Table~\ref{table-comparison} are higher than original publication \cite{Mao2015Weighted} since weights are found using validation dataset instead of training dataset, which provides better generalization.
+Mean values have been used in Table~\ref{table-comparison}.
+The accuracy values for QFWEC in Table~\ref{table-comparison} are higher than original publication \cite{Mao2015Weighted} since weights are found using validation dataset instead of training dataset, which provides better generalization.